 Of Graduates Are Employed or in Grad School Within 6 Months

-Your application for admission also serves as your application for financial aid.
-Keuka College is need-blind when it comes to admissions, meaning that your family's financial circumstance will have no bearing on your eligibility for admission.
+Keuka College is need-blind when it comes to admissions, meaning that your family's financial circumstances will have no bearing on your eligibility for admission.

 Students from all walks of life and socioeconomic backgrounds choose Keuka College for an extraordinary, hands-on education.